User37som/libbitcoin/How-to-Encrypt-a-Wallet-Seed.md

 Save the encrypted private key `6PYVupXn6GTGVxpdVgamwbnTzh8hNAswxDeAhUc5ufTCRu8KZgjoSQEqSN` and memorize the passphrase `my passphrase`.

 ### Using Mnemonics
 Create a new mnemonic from a temporary seed.
-Longer seeds produces longer mnemonics.
+Longer seeds produce longer mnemonics.
 ```sh
 $ bx seed -b 128 | bx mnemonic-new
 ```